Manage firewall endpoints and endpoint associations

-To check the progress of the operations listed on this page, make sure that your user role has the following Compute Network User (roles/compute.networkUser) permissions:
+To check the progress of the operations listed on this page, ensure that your user account has the Compute Network User (roles/compute.networkUser) role, which includes the following permissions:

 • networksecurity.operations.get